kyma-project/kyma/docs/eventing-mesh/01-01-eventing-mesh.md

+---
+title: Overview
+---

-Knative Eventing Mesh leverages Knative Eventing components to build an eventing mesh that provides event routing and pub/sub capabilities.
-It abstracts the underlying messaging system and allows you to configure different persistence for each Namespace.
-Kyma components wire the mesh dynamically for event routing.
-This way, senders can inject Events into the mesh from multiple source points, and subscribers can receive Events based on filters and their access permissions.
-The [Knative Broker and Trigger](https://knative.dev/docs/eventing/broker-trigger/) CRDs allow the process of Event publishing and consumption to run smoother, thus significantly improving the overall performance.
+Knative Eventing Mesh uses the [Knative Eventing](https://knative.dev/docs/eventing/) components to build an eventing solution that provides event routing and ensures the event delivery between the source and consumer.
+Eventing Mesh uses [Knative Broker and Trigger](https://knative.dev/docs/eventing/broker-trigger/) CRDs to make sure that events can come from different sources, and that subscribers receive exactly those events they want to.
+This way, the process of event publishing and consumption runs smoother, thus significantly improving the overall performance.